telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

 The Kendo UI Menu control allows adding any content to a drop-down menu item.
 It does not have to be a list of selectable items like the **Genres**.
 To add content to a menu item, include a `<ul>` element with a single `<li>` element.
 Within that element, use a `<div>` to specify the content.

-The example below demonstrates how to add this content for the **About** menu item.
+The following example demonstrates how to add this content for the **About** menu item.

 ###### Example